Cyph3rGh0stz/prank.sh/README.md

 # prank.sh

-This was designed as a prank bash script to deploy on a friends Linux computer.
+This was designed as a prank bash script to deploy on a friend's Linux computer.
 This file contains nothing malicious.
 The prank is accomplished by a series of echo and sleep commands The file is named automation.sh so that when downloaded it won't be immediately known as a prank script.